To Our Cosmetic Patient about to receive their New Smiles

 Whitening (if Applicable)

-- In order to keep your natural teeth the same colour as your new veneers, periodic whitening is recommended.
+- In order to keep your natural teeth the same color as your new veneers, periodic whitening is recommended.

 - The most economical way to keep your smile white is to use custom whitening trays with a strong whitening solution.
 Most patients find that the best time to whiten is after a professional dental cleaning.
 Your teeth are plaque and tartar free thus allowing your teeth to respond positively to the whitening gel.
 Let your teeth be your guide on how often you should whiten.